 A team chooses a certain set of tools and methodologies for design, testing, management, and software product development processes.
 These decisions depend on the goals that stand before the team and the objectives of a product to be built.
 Here are the most popular software development models experienced teams use.

 The waterfall model assumes that each stage is completed before the next one starts.
 For example, QA engineers start testing only after programming has been completely done.

 The V-shaped model is much similar to the waterfall with a slight difference – testing takes place simultaneously with the other major steps of the software development process.

 The incremental model is divided into builds.
 It means that the product is built with separate blocks/parts.
 In other words, the product is built like a puzzle.

 Rapid Application Development is another model that IT companies use.
 Here, the project development is divided among small teams who work simultaneously.

 Agile is a kind of incremental model where each release is focused on better software quality.
 This methodology is widely spread among teams and customers as it shows a continuous process and fast results.
 Time taken for each build can be measured here rather by weeks than by months.
 This is a popular model that points many entrepreneurs in the right direction of how to create a software product.

 No matter what methodology your team uses the entire software development process must include all main stages: determining specifications, design, validation, and maintenance.

 Depending on the project needs, our team offers the best-suited methodology so that you feel comfortable collaborating with our developers.
-Do you have any questions concerning the phases of software development or other project-related questions?
-Contact us to get the answers from our experts.
+Do you have any questions concerning the phases of how to create software most efficiently or other project-related questions?